 Most Wheelchair wins

-- Ian Gainey and Brendon Milgate have won the race four times.
+Ian Gainey and Brendon Milgate have both won the race four times.

 Melbourne Marathon Age Group records

 Essendon’s Michael McIntyre (2:25.04 in 1999) was 41.